deltachat/deltachat-desktop/README.md

 When running integration tests, keep the mouse on the edge of the screen and don't touch the mouse or keyboard while the tests are running.

+## License

+Licensed under the GPLv3, see [LICENSE](./LICENSE) file for details.

+Copyright © 2018 Delta Chat contributors.